10 December 2010

 This is copied from my bvotech/blog Levels of Leadership – Which Level are Yours?

-In there a way to measure how good a leader are we?
-In the typical maturity model (like CMMI for software or system integration development), there is a rating of 1 to 5 with 1 meaning non-existence or ad hoc, 2 for managed, 3 for defined, 4 for quantitative managed and 5 for optimizing.
-That is probably a good measure for a process, or process-control to be more precise.
-What about this more intangible things called “Leadership”?
-How do we measure the quality or level of leadership.
+Is there a way to measure how good a leader we are?
+In the typical maturity model (like CMMI for software or system integration development), there is a rating of 1 to 5, with 1 meaning non-existence or ad hoc, 2 for managed, 3 for defined, 4 for quantitative managed, and 5 for optimizing.
+That is probably a good measure for a process, or process control, to be more precise.
+What about these more intangible things called “Leadership”?
+How do we measure the quality or level of leadership?

 Leadership is about leading and managing people to accomplish a mission together.

-Achievement of the mission is the outcome measure of the team – leader + the people/followers.
+Achievement of the mission is the outcome measure of the team leader + the people/followers.
 What about just the leader alone?
-How do we measure him besides the outcome measure of goals accomplishment.
+How do we measure him besides the outcome measure of goal accomplishment?
 We are left with the other key parameter – the people or the followers.
 What do the followers think of their leader?
-This was in fact what Lao Zi did, writing in about 2600 years ago in Dao De Jing Chapter 17.
+This was in fact what Lao Zi did, writing about 2600 years ago in Dao De Jing Chapter 17.
 Below is a mind-map of the Chinese and the English translation:

-If we go by Level 0 as no leadership, or not a leader, then we can based on Lao Zi’s rating and come out with the rating as follows:
+If we go by Level 0 as no leadership, or not a leader, then we can base on Lao Zi’s rating and come out with the rating as follows:

 1. Level 1: Not a leader.
 May be a competent individual or worker.

-2. Level 2: A leader that is despised and hated by his followers.
-Lao Zi explained that such leader lack integrity.
+2. Level 2: A leader who is despised and hated by his followers.
+Lao Zi explained that such a leader lacks integrity.
 The followers do not trust him.
-This is likely that such leader tries to lead them by spinning stories and telling them lies.
-He lead them by hiding information, distorted stories, hiding truth and try to manipulate them through their lack of knowledge.
-It may work for the short term but the people found out the truth.
+This is likely that such a leader tries to lead them by spinning stories and telling them lies.
+He led them by hiding information, distorting stories, hiding the truth, and trying to manipulate them through their lack of knowledge.
+It may work for the short term, but the people found out the truth.

-3. Level 3: A leader that they feared.
+3. Level 3: A leader whom they feared.
 The leader rules by strict laws and punishments.
 He rules by creating fear.
-Follow me exactly or else.
-He is likely the behavior of an autocratic leader.
+Follow me exactly, or else.
+He is likely exhibiting the behavior of an autocratic leader.
 His model of people is Theory X – people are lazy and need to be forced to work hard.

-4. Level 4: A leader that people love and honor and praise.
-This is a leader that show concern for his followers and take good care of them.
-He is also a leader with wisdom that do things productively, rightly and fair gaining the respect and praise of his followers.
+4. Level 4: A leader that people love and honor, and praise.
+This is a leader who shows concern for his followers and takes good care of them.
+He is also a leader with wisdom that do things productively, rightly, and fair, gaining the respect and praise of his followers.
 He probably practices situational leadership and servant leadership.

-5. Level 5: A Invisible leader that no one know!
+5. Level 5: An invisible leader that no one knows!
 This is because the people thought that they accomplished the mission by themselves!
 Or they accomplish the mission together.
 The credit belongs to no one but everyone in the team!
 The leader does not see the accomplishment of the team as more important than himself.
-He just want to see the mission accomplished and the team succeeds.
-Once mission is accomplished, he does not fight for rewards or credits but give the rewards to his people.
-He step down and step out quietly.
-This is the principle of Lao Zi’ of Self-directed team or “Non violating the Way/Dao Action management” 无为而治.
+He just wants to see the mission accomplished and the team succeed.
+Once the mission is accomplished, he does not fight for rewards or credits but gives the rewards to his people.
+He stepped down and stepped out quietly.
+This is the principle of Lao Zi's’ Self-directed team or “Non-violating the Way/Dao Action management”, 无为而治.

 How can one be an invincible leader? (updated by liat 20 Nov 2015)

-• Forsee and prevent the problems that may arise.
-Because there are no problem, people will never be aware about it.
+• Foresee and prevent the problems that may arise.
+Because there are no problems, people will never be aware of it.
 Leadership is taken for granted.

 • Do not demand or fight for credits and rewards.
 Pass to able hands and leave when the mission is accomplished.

-• Giving the resources, set up the infrastuctures, the operating procedures that enable the people to work together effectively.
-They follow the system and forget about the leaders that make all these possible in the first place.
+• Giving the resources, setting up the infrastructure, and the operating procedures that enable the people to work together effectively.
+They follow the system and forget about the leaders who make all this possible in the first place.

-We are see the progress, from non-leader, lousy leader (despised and hated), fearful leader, loved and honored leader and self-directed or self-managed team (invisible leader).
+We see the progress, from non-leader, lousy leader (despised and hated), fearful leader, loved and honored leader, and self-directed or self-managed team (invisible leader).

-1. No leadership is a gathering, may be social, that does not accomplish any mission (no one set the mission).
+1. No leadership is a gathering, may be social, that does not accomplish any mission (no one sets the mission).

-2. Bad leadership do not accomplish much, may be continued the loss-making.
+2. Bad leadership does not accomplish much, and may continue the loss-making.

-3. Fearful leadership accomplish mission with minimum standard.
+3. Fearful leadership accomplishes the mission with a minimum standard.

 The people, due to fear, do the very minimum to satisfy the standard requirements.
 Why?
-Because any attempt to do new things may end in mistake.
+Because any attempt to do new things may end in a mistake.
 Any such mistake will be heavily punished.
 Hence, it is better for people to do as little as possible to minimize mistakes.
-This kind of leadership may still work well in situations and processes that are stable and well known.
-However, in situation of changes, such leadership and method will fail.
+This kind of leadership may still work well in situations and processes that are stable and well-known.
+However, in a situation of change, such leadership and method will fail.

 The levels are: